 Activate radio to play first clue: a sequence of numbers.

-Decode the sequence with the document for second clue: a list of button names.
+Decode the sequence with the document for the second clue: a list of button names.

 Push the listed buttons on the keypunch machine.
-Third clue comes out: a card with instruction for unlocking the cellar door.
+The third clue comes out: a card with instruction for unlocking the cellar door.

 Ask someone in Project Bluebook for hints if needed.
 Everyone knows different things.
 Choose Hynek, the smart Professor, when you have a number sequence to decode.